theislab/sfaira/docs/models.rst

 Models can be contributed and used in two ways

     - Full model code in sfaira repo
-    - Sfaira compatible model code in external package (to come)
+    - sfaira compatible model code in external package (to come)

 Training
 --------